Kuberoke/website/content/events/spring-party-london-2025/index.md

 **Safety & Accessibility**

 By attending the event, you agree to abide by our [Code of Conduct](/coc).
 Please make sure you have reviewed it prior to the event.
+Unfortunately, the venue will not be accessible by wheelchair.
+There will be stairs leading up to the party area(s) with no lift provided.

 **Sponsors**